 How much it will cost to improve each type of facility and how the work will be funded

 Updates to design standards and procedures so that new facilities comply

 The plan will be updated every five years to track progress, refine how we prioritize work, and update program costs.
 Each update will include a public comment period.

 An online open house that provides an overview of the plan is linked below.

 We reached out to the public through public meetings, stakeholder groups, and an online survey.
-Public input informs which defects pose the biggest impact to accessibility, and what is most important to the public.
+Public input informs which defects pose the biggest barriers to access and which locations are the most important for the public to access.